Di72/flutter_chat_gpt/README.md

 flutter run
 ```

-4. Paste your API_KEY for OpenAI
+4. Paste your API_KEY for OpenAI and turn on VPN